Oleksander Hrekov: Background

-Hrekov was born into a Russian family whose estate was near Glukhov in Sopychi, Chernigov Governorate.
+Hrekov was born into a Russian family whose estate was near Hlukhiv in Sopychi, Chernigov Governorate.
 Today most of the territory belongs to the village of Sopych, Hlukhiv Raion, on the border with the Russian Federation.
 His father Petro Havrylovych Hrekov was a lawyer and a large landowner of the Chernigov Governorate and his mother was Maria Hryhorivna Preobrazhenska.
 According to family legend, the Hrekov's family were descendants of a Greek who was part of the delegation accompanying Sophia Paleologue as she moved to Muscovy in 1472 when marrying Ivan III of Russia, Grand Prince of Moscow.
 The Hrekov family attained the status of nobility as a reward for their service to Peter the Great.

 On the insistence of his father, Hrekov completed the law school of Lomonosov Moscow State University in 1897.
 Later, after surprising enrollment into the Moscow military school, he graduated it in 1899 and the Nicholas General Staff Academy in 1905 after three years of study (along with another Ukrainian general Volodymyr Sinclair).

 Career in the Russian Army

-Since 1905 Hrekov served in the Leib-Guard Egersky Regiment.
-From 1908 taught political and military history at the military academy.
+Beginning in 1905 Hrekov served in the Leib-Guard Egersky Regiment.
+From 1908 he taught political and military history at the military academy.
 Prior to World War I at first (1907) he served at the 3rd Grenadier Division (Moscow) and later (1908) relocated to Saint Petersburg to the 1st Guard Division.
 There Hrekov received his first award, the Order of Saint Stanislaus of III degree, as well as promotion to captain.
 Along with his military service the future general was giving lectures in the Pavel Infantry School (uchilishche).
 Since 1910 Hrekov worked at the headquarters of the Petersburg Military District.
 In 1910 he also received an assignment of the first adjutant of Guard forces, similar to the chief of Guard intelligence.
-One of his duties was a close security of the royal family of Nikolai II.
-In 1911 he was promoted to Lieutenant Colonel and received his second award, the Order of Saint Anna of III degree.
+One of his duties was working to protect the royal family of Nikolai II.
+In 1911 he was promoted to lieutenant colonel and received his second award, the Order of Saint Anna of III degree.
 In 1912 Hrekov defended his dissertation on the History of military art, becoming an extraordinary professor which today is a candidate of sciences.
 Hrekov also became a professor of the Military Art Department at Nikolas Academy General Staff.
 At the start of the First World War he was appointed as the chief of staff for the 74th Infantry Division which was stationed at the rear.
 There Hrekov met with another future Ukrainian general Mykola Yunakiv.
 After a request to send him to the frontlines, Hrekov was appointed as the chief of staff for the 1st Guard Division.
 In 1915 he was promoted to colonel.
 In April 1917 he distinguished himself in fighting near Tarnopol and was awarded the Order of St. George of IV degree.
 The same year Hrekov was promoted to general.